-The National Blood Clot Alliance is pleased to announce that its website, as well as several of its educational products stemming from its cooperative agreement with the Division of Blood Disorders, National Center on Birth Defects and Development Disabilities, at the Centers for Disease Control and Prevention (CDC), have been chosen for use in a new compendium of venous thromboembolism (VTE) resources that has been developed by The Joint Commission.
+The National Blood Clot Alliance is honored to have its website, as well as several of its educational products stemming from its cooperative agreement with the Centers for Disease Control and Prevention (CDC), chosen for use in a new compendium of venous thromboembolism (VTE) resources developed by The Joint Commission.

 The Joint Commission is a nonprofit organization that accredits and certifies thousands of healthcare organizations and programs nationwide.
 They are dedicated to improved healthcare for the public, in collaboration with other stakeholders, by evaluating healthcare organizations and inspiring them to excel in providing safe and effective care of the highest quality and value.
 Joint Commission accreditation and certification is recognized nationwide as a symbol of quality that reflects an organization’s commitment to meeting certain performance standards.

 Specifically, the new compendium of VTE resources introduced by The Joint Commission includes NBCA’s signature Stop the Clot, Spread the Word™ initiative, a program funded through our cooperative agreement with CDC.
 Specifically, the compendium includes links to the campaign’s general patient education infographic and also the educational video for hospitalized patients.
 In addition, NBCA’s online curriculum for healthcare providers – Stop the Clot® – What Every Healthcare Professional Needs to Know – is another project that stems from our collaboration with CDC that will be included.